rubyonracetracks/tutorials-rails-short/specific_projects/rubymn2.md

 ## Testing the Code
 * In Window 1 of the Docker container, enter the command "sh test_code.sh", which is executed in the build_fast.sh script.
 This test_code.sh script runs the brakeman, sandi_meter, bundle-audit, rubocop, rails_best_practices, and gemsurance analysis tools.
-* Note that the above tools may flag parts of your code even if all of the build tests pass.
-The issues flagged by these tools won't stop your app from working but will point to security vulnerabilities and code that is not optimally written.
+* Note that the above tools may flag parts of the code even if all of the build tests (from MiniTest) pass.
+The issues flagged by these tools won't stop your app from working but will point to security vulnerabilities and to code that is not optimally written.
 * The brakeman and bundle-audit tools will warn you of security vulnerabilities.
 The sandi_meter, rubocop, and rails_best_practices tools warn of lower quality code.
 The gemsurance tool warns you of outdated gems and gems with security vulnerabilities.
 Its results are printed at log/gemsurance_report.html.

 ## Outlining the Code